Ms Julie Brayshaw

 Practitioner member from the Northern Territory

-Prior to the National Scheme, Terina had more than 10 years experience on the Northern Territory Occupational Therapy Board.
+Ms Saunders has been a member of the National Board since July 2011, and prior to the National Scheme she held more than 10 years experience on the Northern Territory Occupational Therapy Board.
 She was a member of the Occupational Therapy Council from 2007–2011 (formerly COTRB) and was involved in the assessment of overseas trained occupational therapists and accreditation of Australian occupational therapy training programs.